tkowalcz/tjahzi/README.md

 #### bufferSizeMegabytes (optional, default = 1MB)

 Size of the `log buffer`.
 Must be power of two between 1MB and 1GB.
-See https://github.com/tkowalcz/tjahzi/wiki/Log-buffer-sizing for more explanations.
+See [log buffer sizing](https://github.com/tkowalcz/tjahzi/wiki/Log-buffer-sizing) for more explanations.

 #### maxRetries (optional, default = 3)